-- The Tweet timestamp must be displayed and link to the Tweet permalink.
+- The Tweet timestamp must be displayed and link to the Tweet’s permalink.

-- All Tweet Actions icons (including Reply, Retweet, and Like) must always be visible for the user to interact with the Tweet.
+- All Tweet Action icons (including reply, Retweet, and like) must always be visible for the user to interact with the Tweet.
 These actions must be implemented using Web Intents or with the authenticated Twitter API.
 (To support the implementation of Tweet Actions, we provide several image resources for developers to leverage.)

 - No other social or third party actions may be attached to a Tweet. (e.g., subscribe, comment, like).

 - If the Tweet being displayed is a Retweet, the name of the user who Retweeted it and the Retweet icon must be displayed above or under the Tweet text. e.g., “Retweeted by Jane Doe”.
-The name must link to the Retweeting user’s profile.
+The name must link to the profile of the user who Retweeted it.

 - The official Twitter logo must always be reasonably visible and displayed on the individual Tweet or directly attached to the timeline (e.g., top of the timeline).
 See the Twitter Brand Assets and Guidelines for assets and additional detail.

 - Deep links from native mobile apps must direct to the native Twitter application.
-If the native Twitter application is not installed on the device the link must direct to twitter.com via web browser.
+If the native Twitter application is not installed on the device, the link must direct to twitter.com via a web browser.

-- All timelines must allow users to view details of an Individual Tweet (e.g., by linking the Tweet timestamp or by linking the entire Tweet area).
+- All timelines must allow users to view the details of an individual Tweet (e.g., by linking the Tweet timestamp or by linking the entire Tweet area).